Updating Cart For Gift...

 Nothing to do with Armand Duval, the lovesick man of the Lady of the Camellias, I simply find the musicality of this first name very pleasant, could it have other resonances, mystery?

-Creativity is just connecting things together, Steve Jobs said, and things that are often foreign to each other, so goes Mister K.
+Creativity is just about connecting things together, Steve Jobs said, and things that are often foreign to each other, so goes Mister K.

 C H